1. PLACE & HOURS OF BUSINESS

 8.3 If at completion of a matter, we hold sufficient funds on your behalf and we have sent you a bill, we will, with your authority, deduct our charges from the funds.

 8.4 If bills, or a request for payment on account, remain unpaid it may be necessary to suspend work on your matter and, ultimately, to decline to act for you further.
 The full amount of the work done up to that date will be charged to you at that point and will be a debt due from you.
-You should be aware that we are entitled to retain your file until an account is settled and that we are entitled to charge interest on unpaid bills at 8% from one month after delivery of the bill.
+You should be aware that we are entitled to retain your file until an account is settled and that we are entitled to charge interest on unpaid bills at 8% from two weeks after delivery of the bill, our payment terms being 14 days from receipt of the invoice.

 9. DATA PROTECTION

-For the purposes of the Data Protection Act 1998 requires us to advise clients that their particulars are held on our database.
-However any information held is for the personal use of this firm in carrying out instructions on your behalf and it will neither knowingly, nor intentionally, be transferred to or shared with any other person or corporation unless we are obliged to pass on information e.g. by statute.
+For the purposes of the Data Protection Act 1998 we are required to advise clients that their particulars are held on our database.
+However, any information held is for the personal use of this firm in carrying out instructions on your behalf and it will neither knowingly, nor intentionally, be transferred to or shared with any other person or corporation unless we are obliged to pass on information e.g. by statute.

 If we are instructed on a purchase and we are also acting for your proposed lender, we have a duty to fully reveal to your lender all relevant facts about the purchase and the mortgage.
 This includes any differences between your mortgage application and information we receive during the transaction and any cash back payments or discount schemes that a seller is giving to you.

-The return of these conditions will constitute your consent to such situations.
+The return of our client care letter will constitute your consent to such situations.

 10. STORAGE OF PAPERS & DEEDS